domino14/macondo/preendgame/README.md

         - Make the play from their perspective
         - Solve the 1-in-the bag pre-endgame for us if they don't empty the bag, or solve the endgame if they do.
 Use the "best moves" heuristic from above for pre-endgame.
             - 1-in-the-bag is tricky.
 You must check what happens if they draw 2 tiles in either order.
 Might be easier to do the loop of 9 and loop of 8.

+### Speed improvement ideas

+- We typically care about the winningest play.
+    - We should sort plays initially by some metric: score or short sim performance
+    - Let's say we examine a play and it wins 6/8 endgames
+    - If we then examine a play and it's already lost 3 endgames, we don't need to examine that play any further since it's going to lose.
+    - When we queue jobs we should have a shared structure with best performers so that we can determine inside the job whether we should quit early.